ENG ME! Mentor

 ENG ME!
 Mentors provide group mentoring to engineering intermediate students in their first year of study at UC, offering direction, encouragement, motivation and friendship through weekly contact for the first 10 teaching weeks of semester 1.

 Hours involved in the activity

-One modules of a minimum of 12 hours.
 For every 12 hours of active learning you can claim recognition for one skill and one attribute.
 NB: opportunities only exist to develop the skills and attributes specified for this activity in the grey areas of the table below.
 For this activity you can claim a maximum of three learning and development outcomes.